JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 14 International Community - victims of treaty breaches

+Context: Hitler systematically dismantled the Versailles Treaty, withdrawing from the League of Nations in 1933, reintroducing conscription in 1935, and remilitarizing the Rhineland in 1936.
+These unilateral actions, often taken against the advice of his generals, destabilized the European order and paved the way for future aggression.

 • ΔOS = -0.10 (Destabilization of peace, increased risk of war)
 • VSA = 0.58
 • Tc = 1.00 (Permanent shift in balance of power)